The Lurking Fear: II. A Passer in the Storm

-Traumatized by his experience in the mansion, the hunter continues his investigation.
+Though traumatized by his experience in the mansion, the hunter continues his investigation.
 He confides in a journalist named Arthur Munroe, telling him of the things he has experienced so far.
 Munroe agrees to help him, and the two scour the countryside for any clues to the murderous creature or possible remains of the Martenses.
 There is no trace of the family, but they manage to uncover an ancestral diary which once belonged to them.
 All the while, the hunter has the constant feeling of being watched.
 He and Munroe are trapped by yet another thunderstorm and seek shelter in an abandoned cabin, where the hunter thinks back to the horrible events in the mansion.
 As an unusually large thunderbolt crashes across the sky, Munroe walks over to the window to survey the damage.
 The storm soon clears up but Munroe doesn't move from the window, and when the hunter tries to rouse him, he finds his face has been hideously gnawed away by some unseen horror outside.